 Can You Make Concrete Without Gravel?

 Concrete is a versatile and durable building material that can be used in a variety of applications, both indoors and outdoors.
 It is made up of cement, sand, gravel, and water.
 While gravel – or aggregate – is an essential component of concrete, it can be replaced with other materials to create a different type of concrete.
-This concrete form is called mortar concrete and can be used in different situations than traditional concrete.
+Unlike traditional concrete, this concrete form is called mortar concrete and can be used in various situations.

 Concrete is a beautiful material for any construction project.
-This binds the components to combine and form a firm wall surface that can stay longer in its shape.
-However, such concrete material does not work best for a smooth and clear surface since sandstone or gravels are present in the concrete.
+It binds the components to combine and form a firm wall surface that can stay longer in its shape.
+However, such concrete does not work best for a smooth and clear surface since sandstone or gravel is present.

-If you have noticed in the old areas that people used to have their sidewalks’ rocky appearance that looks old school, that can be changed, and you don’t want your sidewalks like them.
-But the only concern that might be bothersome is how this can be achieved.
+If you have noticed in old areas that people used to have their sidewalks rocky and old-school-looking, that can be changed, and you don’t want your sidewalks like them.
+However, the only concern that might be bothersome is how this can be achieved.
 For example, you can avoid having this kind of curvy sandstone shape.

 Concrete without rocks: